asukiaaa/miniSpartan6-plus_usb_communication/README.md

 sudo ./bin/serial_with_ioctl
 ```

+### libusb

 I also wrote program with using libusb but it does not run correctry only that.
-Libusb can't set baudrate so the program needs to run other program to set baudrate.
+Libusb can't set baudrate so this program needs to run another program to set baudrate.

 ```sh
 cd ./cpp